| Steve Meretzky was

 doing and, whenever Mike wasn't around, started bug-hunting

 himself just for the fun of it.
+When Mike had to

 leave for business school Marc Blank